videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/javascript-sdk.md

 # Getting Started - JavaScript SDK

-There are two ways to install JavaScript SDK.
+There are two methods to install the JavaScript SDK.

-## First Way: Install via using `<script>` tag
+## First Method: Install via the `<script>` tag.

-You can import this library using `<script>` tag.
-The easiest way to get started is to load this library from CDN, and add a couple of lines of code to your web page or app.
+Import the given library using the `<script>` tag.
+The easiest way to get started is to load this library from a CDN and add a couple of lines of code to your web page or app.

 ```js title="Install via <script>"
 <html>